Explore the many ways you can invest with Fidelity. Learn more (PDF)

 Fidelity Go® FAQs

 Fidelity Go®, our robo advisor, is a digital financial service that makes investing quick, easy, and affordable.
 Start by answering a few questions online, and then we build a strategy to meet your needs.
 From there, we handle the investing so you don't have to.
-There's no minimum to open an account, and once your account reaches $25,000 you'll have access to 1-on-1 financial coaching.
+There's no minimum to open an account, and once your account reaches $25,000 you'll have access to 1-on-1 financial coaching and, for taxable accounts, tax-loss harvesting.1

 About Fidelity Go®

-Whether you need help creating a budget, paying down debt, retirement planning, or investing for your future, you’ll have the comfort of knowing that 1-on-1 advice from Fidelity is just a coaching call away.
+- All customers have access to our online planning tools, and once your account balance reaches $25,000, you'll also have access to unlimited 1-on-1 financial coaching sessions with a team of advisors.
+Whether you need help creating a budget, paying down debt, planning for retirement, or investing for your future, you'll have the comfort of knowing that 1-on-1 advice from Fidelity is just a call away.

 Once you provide some information about yourself and your financial goals, we'll handle all day-to-day investing decisions for your Fidelity Go® account, and we'll do the following:

-• Offer financial coaching sessions to you with our trained advisors once your account reaches $25,000
+- Offer financial coaching sessions to you with our trained advisors once your account balance reaches $25,000

 It could be.
 Start by asking yourself these questions: